voxsim/badook/CONTRIBUTING.md

   now squashed.
 * Please try to pay attention to and follow the existing coding style.

 Thanks!
-It's really great when people help with Poltergeist's development.
+It's really great when people help with Badook's development.